Konstantin8105/Effective_Go_RU/README.md

 }
 ```

-### "maps">Maps
+### Карты(Maps)

-Maps are a convenient and powerful built-in data structure that associate
-values of one type (the *key*) with values of another type
-(the *element* or *value*)
-The key can be of any type for which the equality operator is defined,
-such as integers,
+Maps are a convenient and powerful built-in data structure that associate values of one type (the *key*) with values of another type (the *element* or *value*) The key can be of any type for which the equality operator is defined, such as integers,
-floating point and complex numbers,
-strings, pointers, interfaces (as long as the dynamic type
-supports equality), structs and arrays.
+floating point and complex numbers, strings, pointers, interfaces (as long as the dynamic type supports equality), structs and arrays.
-Slices cannot be used as map keys,
-because equality is not defined on them.
+Slices cannot be used as map keys, because equality is not defined on them.
 Like slices, maps hold references to an underlying data structure.
-If you pass a map to a function
-that changes the contents of the map, the changes will be visible
-in the caller.
+If you pass a map to a function that changes the contents of the map, the changes will be visible in the caller.

-Maps can be constructed using the usual composite literal syntax
-with colon-separated key-value pairs,
-so it's easy to build them during initialization.
+Maps can be constructed using the usual composite literal syntax with colon-separated key-value pairs, so it's easy to build them during initialization.

 ```golang
 var timeZone = map[string]int{